The 2nd Annual SECC Symposium

 (Sponsored by Joyce Foundation, Illinois State Treasurer’s Charitable Trust, and Chicago Community Loan Fund)

 With a changing economic landscape comes new opportunities.
 Right now, local artists have a unique chance to build financial security for themselves and their artistic legacy, while also uplifting the spirits of their entire neighborhood and communities.
-This 60-minute session will include a 20-minute mini lecture by Lesley Martinez, followed by an engaging 40-minute panel discussion with creatives who have leveraged their art as a tool for investing in self, industry and neighborhood capital.
+This 60-minute session includes a 20-minute mini lecture by Lesley Martinez, followed by an engaging 40-minute panel discussion with creatives who have leveraged their art as a tool for investing in self, industry and neighborhood capital.
+WATCH THE REPLAY

 Lesley Martinez, Founder, CNTXTR Digital Media